w3c/device-posture/README.md

 ## Goals

+The device posture is the physical position in which a device holds which may be derived from sensors in addition to the angle.
 New types of mobile devices are appearing that have some sort of **capabilities that allow them to change their posture**.
 The most common types of devices are the ones that can fold (their screen or around their screen), allowing them to physically alter their form factor.
 The **main interest in knowing the posture of a device is to enable new user experiences with responsive design**.

 ## Proposals
 ### New CSS media query: `device-posture`